 Faye: Honoring a Memory and Safeguarding Life

-Thursday, August 20th, 2020 was a special day for Echo Grove Camp and for Steve B, a generous metro Detroiter and long-time supporter of The Salvation Army.
+Thursday, August 20th, 2020 was a special day for The Salvation Army Echo Grove Camp and Retreat Center and for Steve B, a generous metro Detroiter and long-time supporter of The Salvation Army.
 As Steve became more acquainted with The Salvation Army’s programs, he took a particular interest in camp and had a tour in 2019 of the 200-acre space, where campers of all ages come annually to experience the wonder of nature, build new friendships, and learn about Jesus.
 Situated on Lakeville Lake, the camp features kayaking and pedal boating among the activities for campers to enjoy.
 When Steve learned of Echo Grove’s need for a new rescue boat, he decided he wanted to personally donate a boat to the camp in honor of his late wife, Faye.

 The ceremony on August 20th began with remarks from Matt Coakley, Echo Grove Camp Director, and Lt.
 Colonel John Turner, who both described the tremendous blessing that the boat provided in helping keep campers safe and potentially saving lives.
 Afterwards, the ribbon was cut, and Matt provided a short demonstration of the boat’s capabilities.
 We also had the privilege of sitting down with Steve for a brief interview discussing the gift he made.